NathanHinthorne/NathanHinthorne/README.md

 ## 🥇 Main Goals

- * Finish an AI enhanced bird identification app for Android called "Birding Pal", along with a game to go with it.
+ * Finish an AI enhanced bird identification app for Android called (Birding Pal)[https://github.com/NathanHinthorne/bird-identifier-app], along with a game to go with it.

 ## 📚 Things I've Learned